rnowling/rnowling.github.io/_posts/2025-08-09-zero-shot-spam-classification.md

 pred_label = ClassificationResult.model_validate_json(response.message.content).predicted_label
 ```

+Th JSON output definitely helped, but unfortunately, JSON doesn't have an enum type, so it wasn't perfect.

 ## It Works!
 Sort of.
 I evaluated the classification task using the [trec07p](https://plg.uwaterloo.ca/~gvcormac/treccorpus07/about.html) data set and